What kind of audio studio do you own? Can I record vocals or instruments?

 - You have proper licensing for any sounds/music you specifically want to keep already in your timeline.
 If you can’t obtain a license for a song or SFX I do offer licensing services which we can discuss during our onboarding meeting.
 I am not responsible for any claims on your content should you fail to license your assets properly.

-Along with all production effects please make sure any sound effects or music you used are also included in a separate folder within the production sound effects folder.
+Along with all production effects please make sure any sound effects or music you used are also included in a separate folder within the zipped audio files folder.

 Because you’re sending over an AAF with audio that’s not embedded, you need to provide ALL audio that’s linked to your session.
-Production sound, sound effects, and music/music stems.
+Production sound, sound effects, music/music stems, and the 2 Pop/Tail Pop Blip.
 If you don’t then when I import that AAF into my program the entire timeline will be empty of audio.
 It’s kind of hard to do an audio mix with no audio! 🙂

 All that to say, these steps will help ensure that file transfers between me and you or your editor are as smooth and painless as possible.